St Mary's Church, Higham

 St Mary's Church is a redundant Anglican church in the village of Higham, Kent, England.
 It is recorded in the National Heritage List for England as a designated Grade I listed building, and is under the care of the Churches Conservation Trust.
-The church stands near the end of a road to the north of Lower Higham, some 4 mi northwest of Rochester.
+The church stands at the north of Lower Higham, in the hamlet of Church Street, some 4 mi northwest of Rochester.